Skip to main content

 Instantiate the replacing class using the replacing class object factory.
 Creatio requests the replaced type instance from the factory.
 The factory returns the instance of the corresponding replacing type, which the factory computes using the dependency tree in source code schemas.

-To create a replacing configuration element of the appropriate type, follow the procedure covered in a separate article: Develop configuration elements.
+To create a replacing configuration element of the appropriate type, follow the procedure covered in a separate guide: Configuration elements.

 [Override] attribute

 The [Override] attribute type belongs to the Terrasoft.Core.Factories namespace and directly inherits the System.Attribute base type.
-Learn more about the Terrasoft.Core.Factories namespace in the .NET class library.
-Learn more about the System.Attribute base type in the official Microsoft documentation.
+Learn more about the Terrasoft.Core.Factories namespace: .NET classes reference.
+Learn more about the System.Attribute base type: official vendor documentation (Microsoft).

 The [Override] attribute only applies to classes.
 The purpose of the [Override] attribute is to define classes to take into account when building a dependency tree of replacing and replaced factory types.